Tips for Business Owners Struggling with Unpaid Invoices

 Online invoice financing is an alternative lending option that is gaining favor in the startup community.
 It works through a small business or startup borrowing against its existing invoices or accounts receivable.
 The startup provides the existing paperwork for its invoices and is then advanced up to 100 percent of their invoiced amount in as little as 24 hours.
 Because the money is being loaned against invoices for services the company has already provided, there’s less risk for the lender.
 This makes it much easier for startups to qualify.

 When all else fails, sometimes there’s only one thing left to do: charge it!
 We kid, but taking on debt through credit is never something that should be done lightly.
-That said, it can still be a valuable resource for startups looking to make ends meet.
+That said, it can still be a valuable resource for startups looking to make ends meet, and while you wait on other small business loans for startups you’ve applied for to come through.

 A line of credit can be obtained through a commercial bank or even a high-balance credit card.
 The key difference with a line of credit from a bank is that you’ll often get much better interest rates (and a larger credit limit) than anything you’re going to find with a credit card.
 In a pinch, credit can be a great way to bridge the gap in the early days of a startup, but it’s important not to hamstring your business too early with a tremendous amount of debt.

 As the business owner of a startup, much of your business is relying on what you, personally, bring to the table.
 This early in the life of a company, lenders are investing in the people of a business just as much as they are its products or services.
 The same is true when applying for a loan.
-While it can be difficult for startups to qualify for traditional bank loans, you might have better luck applying for a personal loan instead.
+While it can be difficult to qualify for traditional small business loans for startups offered by your bank, you might have better luck applying for a personal loan instead.

 If you have a fantastic credit score and a sound credit history, there’s a good chance you can qualify for a personal loan to find the money your business needs.
 However, it’s important to keep in mind that personal loans can be risky.
 When you take out a personal loan, you’re the one who is on the line.
 If your business goes south, there won’t be anyone to help and it will be your credit taking the hit.